 Registration will open early 2022!

 Student writers experience the support of camp teachers and peers when they attend Inkstains Summer Writing Camps.

-Teachers from all subject areas and disciplines, grades K-college, are invited to attend the EMWP Summer Institute: Initiatives in Writing 2021.
-Also included is a pre-institute meeting in the spring and two post-institute meetings in fall 2021.
-Participants may earn up to 73 SCECHs.
-Registration will be open until June 1, 2020!
-Register now!
+Teachers from all subject areas and disciplines, grades K-college, are invited to attend the EMWP Summer Institute: Initiatives in Writing 2022.
+Also included is a pre-institute meeting in the spring and two post-institute meetings in fall 2022.
+Registration will open early 2022.